Scalable load balancing in networked systems: A survey of recent advances: Introduction

-The most basic load balancing scenario consists of $N$~identical parallel servers and a dispatcher where tasks arrive that must immediately be forwarded to one of the servers.
+The most basic load balancing scenario consists of $N$~identical parallel servers and a dispatcher where tasks arrive sequentially.
+Arriving tasks must immediately be forwarded to one of the servers.
 Tasks are assumed to have unit-mean exponentially distributed service requirements, and the service discipline at each server is supposed to be oblivious to the actual service requirements.
+These assumptions, in conjunction with a Poisson arrival process, permit a Markovian state description for the evolution of the queue length process.
+Moreover, the symmetry arising from the homogeneity of tasks and exchangeability of the servers provides a particularly convenient basis for stochastic coupling arguments and scaling limits.
+In the early parts of this survey we will focus on this basic setup which has been prevalent in the literature, but in later sections of the paper we will also discuss graph-based versions where the servers are no longer statistically identical.
+In addition, we will touch on scenarios with heterogeneous tasks, extensions to general service requirement distributions and situations where advance knowledge of the service requirements is available.

-In this canonical setup, the celebrated Join-the-Shortest-Queue (JSQ) policy has several strong stochastic optimality properties.
+In the above-described basic setup, the celebrated Join-the-Shortest-Queue (JSQ) policy has several important stochastic optimality properties.
 In particular, the JSQ policy achieves the minimum mean overall delay among all non-anticipating policies that do not have any advance knowledge of the service requirements \cite{EVW80,Winston77}.
 In order to implement the JSQ policy however, a dispatcher requires instantaneous knowledge of all the queue lengths, which may involve a prohibitive communication burden with a large number of servers~$N$.
 This poor scalability has motivated consideration of JSQ($d$) policies, where an incoming task is assigned to a server with the shortest queue among $d \geq 2$ servers selected uniformly at random.
 Note that this involves an exchange of $2 d$ messages per task, irrespective of the number of servers~$N$.
-Results in Mitzenmacher~\cite{Mitzenmacher01} and Vvedenskaya {\em et al.}~\cite{VDK96} indicate that even sampling as few as $d = 2$ servers yields significant performance enhancements over purely random assignment ($d = 1$) as $N$ grows large, which is commonly referred to as the \emph{power-of-two} or \emph{power-of-choice} effect.
-Specifically, when tasks arrive at rate $\lambda N$, the queue length distribution at each individual server exhibits super-exponential decay for any fixed $\lambda < 1$ as $N$ grows large, a considerable improvement compared to exponential decay for purely random assignment.
+Seminal results in~\cite{Mitzenmacher01,VDK96} imply that even sampling as few as $d = 2$ servers yields significant performance enhancements over purely random assignment ($d = 1$) as $N$ grows large, which is commonly referred to as the \emph{power-of-two} or \emph{power-of-choice} effect.
+In particular, when tasks arrive at rate $\lambda N$, the queue length distribution at each individual server exhibits super-exponential decay for any fixed $\lambda < 1$ as $N$ grows large, a considerable improvement compared to exponential decay for purely random assignment.